128technology/docs/docs/config_in-memory_metrics.md

 ### Metrics

-An individual metric indicates one 128T metric to be part of the profile.
+An individual metric indicates one SSR metric to be part of the profile.
 Each profile must contain at least one metric to be valid.
 The metric’s ID matches the description in the REST API/Swagger documentation for the statistic.

 ### Filters